plone/training/mastering-plone-5/eggs1.rst

 .. warning::

-    Before version 2.0.0 of :py:mod:`bobtemplates.plone` the command to create a addon was different:
+    Before version 2.0.0 of :py:mod:`bobtemplates.plone` the command to create a add-on was different:

     .. code-block:: bash